StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

 It may be necessary for a task to directly access data stored in a region instance.
-Realm offers a set of accessors such as `AffineAccessor`, `MultiAffineAccessor` and `GenericAccessor` that enable users to access individual elements.
-For example, `AffineAccessor` works only for data with affine layouts and local to the node on which the the task is running.
-`MultiAffineAccessor` extends the previous accessor by handling instances with multiple affine pieces whereas `GenericAccessor` (as the name suggests) handles all layouts for both local and remote data.
+Realm offers a set of accessors such as `AffineAccessor`, `MultiAffineAccessor` and `GenericAccessor` that allow users to access individual elements.
+For example, `AffineAccessor` is designed to work only for data with an affine layout and that is local to the node on which the task is running. `MultiAffineAccessor` extends the previous accessor by handling instances with multiple affine pieces, while `GenericAccessor` (as the name suggests) handles all layouts, both local and remote.

-In this example, the region instance is created with the affine layout and stored locally to the `top_level_task`.
-Therefore, it is valid to access data with the `AffineAccessor` which is demonstrated at lines 38 and 50 correspondingly.
+In this example, the region instance is created with an affine layout and stored locally to the `top_level_task`.
+Therefore, it is valid to access data with the `AffineAccessor`, as demonstrated at lines 38 and 50.

 TODO: Discuss hybrid layouts. \
 TODO: Discuss reduction instances. \